Sittensen murders: Trial

 The trial was held in Stade district court and began on 27 August 2007.
 After the first court date, the lawyers of the three main defendants wanted the interpreter of their clients replaced, claiming the translations weren't understandable and that the interpreter showed bias, repeating the concern at the second court date on 11 September.
 The trial was suspended in December because the presiding judge had fallen ill.
 The trial was resumed in January 2008 and ended 13 May 2009, after 107 court dates.
 The trial took longer than usual due to regular appeals for postponements.

 The court relied largely on crime scene reconstruction through forensic and circumstantial evidence since none of the defendants were willing to describe the course of the crime.
 Three of the five defendants did not make any statements during the trial.
 The other two, Phong Cao Dao and Van Phuong Vu, accused each other of lying about their roles in the robbery, each claiming to have stayed in the car while the other was in the Lin Yue when the shots were fired.
 Van Phuong Vu made his statement in June 2008 and stated that Dao had confessed to him shortly after the killings, with Dao insisting he had not intended to kill anyone and only aiming the gun at those inside as an intimidation tactic.
 Dao gave a different version of events in August 2008, saying that while Vu was the designated driver and lookout, he himself had left the restaurant shortly after entry due to nausea from alcohol and drug use the same day, with Vu going inside while Dao rested in the car.
 Vu rejected Dao's statement, adding to his previous statement that he had seen Dao loading and suppressing his gun while in the car.
-The court ultimately identified Phong Cao Dao as the shooter through Vu's testimony.
+The court ultimately identified Phong Cao Dao as the shooter through Vu's testimony, with his brother Trong Duong Dao identified as the leading member during the robbery and the one to order the killing of the five latter victims.

 The main perpetrators, the Dao brothers, were both given life sentences for seven counts of murder and aggravated robbery, which may usually be paroled after 15 years.
 As the shooter, Phong Cao Dao was unlikely to be eligible for parole, under consideration of aggravated circumstances (murder as a means to cover up a different crime) and base motives (greed).
 Van Hiep Vu received 14 years imprisonment for aggravated robbery; 14 years are the second-harshest sentence short of life imprisonment.
 Van Phuong Vu received four years and nine months for aiding robbery.
 Quoc Thanh Nguyen was sentenced to five years imprisonment for incitement to robbery, after he was the only of the defendants to issue a confession.
 The Dao and Vu brothers appealed their sentences, but the applications were denied as meritless by the Federal Court of Justice in October 2010.